AAMH/memcached/README.md

 ## How to run Memcached
 * ./autogen.sh
 * ./configure (Edit the LIBS in generated makefile to include -lrt and add -w to CFLAGS)
-* make (make sure you have librt, libevent installed on your system)
+* make
-* Compile init_share and stop_share (i.e. gcc -o init_share init_share.c -lrt -pthread)
+* Compile init_share and stop_share (i.e. gcc -o init_share init_share.c -lrt -pthread).
-* Run ./init_share XXXX (MB) with the total amount of shared memory you need(i.e. ./init_share 10000).
+* Run ./init_share XXXX (MB) with the total amount of shared memory you need (i.e. ./init_share 10000).
 * Run memcached instances (i.e. ./memcached -p 11212 -t 4 -m 4096 -n 550 -G).<br />
   Option G indicates the greedy approach of memory allocation, if not specified, instances will get memory equal to the limit set with -m.
-* Once finished run ./stop_share to unlink the shared memory segment
+* Once finished run ./stop_share to unlink the shared memory segment.

 ## Benchmark
-For benchmarking, the data caching package provided in Cloudsuite can be used.
+For benchmarking, the data caching package provided in [Cloudsuite](http://cloudsuite.ch///pages/benchmarks/datacaching/) can be used.
 You have to have docker installed on your system.
 * Pull the client image from the docker hub (i.e. docker pull aamh/data-caching:client)
 ```
 docker run -it --name dc-client --network="host" aamh/data-caching:client bash